Battle-Damaged KC-135 Tankers Are Limping Home Through Mildenhall

 by | May 28, 2026 | Military Aviation, News | 0 comments

 Plane spotters at RAF Mildenhall pulled out their long lenses last week and got a picture nobody at Air Mobility Command was hoping to see twice.
 A US Air Force KC-135R Stratotanker, peppered with what aviation analysts identified as shrapnel impacts down the fuselage and along the underside of one wing, was photographed on the parallel taxiway.
-A few days later, another arrived.
-Same paint scheme.
+It was not even the first: another patched-up Stratotanker had already transited Mildenhall in April.
 Same scars.

-The tankers are flying home from Operation Epic Fury — the US Air Force’s 40-day campaign against Iranian nuclear infrastructure that ended in early May.
-And what their fuselages quietly show is something the Air Force has not yet wanted to say out loud: Iran’s air defences hit aircraft that the public side of the war has so far been kept silent about.
+The tankers are flying home from Operation Epic Fury — the roughly six-week US air campaign against Iranian nuclear infrastructure that is now paused.
+And what their fuselages quietly show is something the Air Force has not yet wanted to say out loud: Iranian strikes hit aircraft that the public side of the war has so far been kept silent about.

 Quick Facts